vlang/v/doc/docs.md

 ### Handling optionals

-There are three ways of handling an optional.
+There are four ways of handling an optional.
 The first method is to propagate the error:

 ```v